heiliaavola/DE_project/README.md

    - Converts metadata from MongoDB to Parquet
    - Stored in MinIO bronze bucket

+Excel to parquet, Dat to parquet and MongoDB to parqurt are not run parallel because this resulted sometimes in error (Error: `[Errno 35] Resource deadlock avoided`).

 6. **Parquet → Iceberg**
    - Convert Parquet files to Iceberg format